0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 1. Commands directed to wireless actuators such as "node=relay&cmd=act&r=light&s=on" or "node=valve&cmd=act&v=filter&s=on"
 2. Command requesting a report such as "get=report"

-External commands are currently handled through the *Notify* module, which relies on the [PushBullet API](https://www.pushbullet.com/get-started).
+External commands are handled through the *Notify* module, which relies on the [PushBullet API](https://www.pushbullet.com/get-started).
 Please refer to the [dependencies document](../dependencies.md) for details on installing and configuring *PushBullet*, *IFTTT* and *IFTTT's Do Button* on a mobile device to send commands to the application.

 ```